 When the iPhone was released about six years ago, it changed the mobile phone industry.
 It changed what consumers want from their phones.
-Instead of just making calls and sending texts, customers had a wealth of apps available that expanded the capabilities of their phone by orders of magnitude.
+Instead of just making calls and sending texts, customers had a wealth of apps available that expand the capabilities of their phone by orders of magnitude.

 Of course, competitors rushed to copy, and the Android operating system from Google has surpassed Apple’s iOS in terms of activated devices.
 However, there are still many people who believe that the app offerings on the iTunes marketplace are superior in terms of quality, even though Google Play is catching up on quantity.
 Apple now has 900,000 apps available, while Google is sitting at about 750,000 and rising.

 Android vs. iOS – let’s look at the numbers

 When you look at the revenue picture, however, a different story emerges.
 A whopping 76% of all app revenue goes to Apple.
 That leaves just 24% for Google to share with other operating systems.
 One reason that many top app developers prefer working with iOS is that consumers in the App Store seem more willing to pay for a great game.